svetlanama/ASAutoResizingTextView/README.md

 pod "ASAutoResizingTextView"
 ```

-After installation put TextView control on your ViewController and in inspector choose the ASAutoResizingTextView class for it.
+After installation put the TextView control on your ViewController and in the Inspector choose the ASAutoResizingTextView class for it.
 ![Alt text](https://github.com/svetlanama/ASAutoResizingTextView/blob/master/Example/images/configuration1.png "Demo")

 ## Demo